Thangta03/Android-background-app/README.md

 ### Python (`main.py`)

-The `main.py` script demonstrates how to change the background of an Android device by specifying the path to an image file.
+The `main.py` script demonstrates how to change the background of an Android, Windows, or Linux device by specifying the path to an image file.

 Example usage:
 ```python